When Should You Pay a Bill With a Credit Card?

 Choosing to pay a bill with a credit card can have a significant impact on your general financial wellness — for better or for worse.
 That’s why it’s important to consider the many variables of this decision before going ahead with it.
 Let’s take a closer look at the pros and cons of paying monthly bills with a credit card.

-Here are just a few of the advantages of paying with plastic:
+Here are just a few of the advantages of paying with a credit card:

-Build credit with a consistent monthly payment.
+- Build credit with a consistent monthly payment.
 Using a credit card for a monthly bill is a great way to amp up a credit score without running the risk of overspending.
-Just be sure to pay the bill in full and on time every time.
+Just be sure to pay the bill in full and on time every month.

 The disadvantages of paying bills with credit cards: